MAnfal/sse/README.md

 # sse
-SSE is a Laravel PHP Library for implementing asynchronous Server Side Events and pass them on to views.
+SSE is a Laravel wrapper for PHP Library LibSSE for implementing asynchronous Server Sent Events and pass them on to views.

 Laravel Supported versions
 --------------------------